uvicpraxis/uvicpraxis.github.io/metadata.md

 ## Download this Metadata Schema

-Download the Gameplay Metadata Schema in PDF (~pages). *This feature will be available with Version 1.0 of the document.*
+Download the Gameplay Metadata Schema in PDF (97 pages).

 ## Table of Contents